 Requirements for the demonstration must also be specified (either in the proposal, or as part of the supplementary material).
 The requirements are for the purpose of review and planning only and will not be published.
 They indicate:

 - Demo title and author information;

 - Any other information that will help us organize the demo exhibits.

-We will be able to provide basic equipment (e.g. tables, chairs, power sockets, WiFi connection) and we will try to meet any additional technical requests, subject to equipment and space availability.
+If physical attendance is possible, we will be able to provide basic equipment (e.g. tables, chairs, power sockets, WiFi connection) and we will try to meet any additional technical requests, subject to equipment and space availability.